 Riders: James, Peter, Jimbo, Kyle and many more

-Boards: Jones Mountain Twin, Gnu Impossible Series, Yes Greats, Rossignol One Magtek, Lib Tech Burtner Box Scratcher, Never Summer Proto, Never Summer Cobra, Lib Tech TRS, Lib Tech Lando Phoenix, Lib Tech Hot Knife, Arbor Coda, Burton Barracuda, Burton Nug Flying V, Gnu Space Case, Gnu Riders Choice, Slash ATV,Yes Jackpot
+Boards: Rome Powder Division 157, Jones Mountain Twin, Gnu Impossible Series, Yes Greats, Rossignol One Magtek, Lib Tech Burtner Box Scratcher, Never Summer Proto, Never Summer Cobra, Lib Tech TRS, Lib Tech Lando Phoenix, Lib Tech Hot Knife, Arbor Coda, Burton Barracuda, Burton Nug Flying V, Gnu Space Case, Gnu Riders Choice, Slash ATV,Yes Jackpot

 This is a great binding but first impressions seem like the 2 piece high back could be a little fragile.
-So after bringing this up with a Burton rep he showed us that they hold up better than they look.
+So after bringing this up with a Burton rep, he showed us that they hold up better than they look.
 He bent the 2 pliable pieces each way and it convinced us that it will hold together much better than our initial impressions.
-In general one part lasts longer than 2 but this should hold up better than a brittle high back like they had with the old Burton Co2’s.
+In general, one part lasts longer than 2 but this should hold up better than a brittle high back as they had with the old Burton Co2’s.

 Size Medium Weight: 3.6lbs